keyboardcrunch/static-site/README.md

 ## TODO
 * Add pagination to posts/ and thoughts/
+* Complete the 'Good Reads' bookmarks section to share recently read/bookmarked sites.
 * ~~Create a helper util to create new post/thought pages~~
 * ~~Setup the Lume Feed plugin so all site posts aren't bundled together~~
-* Complete the 'Good Reads' bookmarks aggregator for the home page
 * ~~Add a theme toggle for dark/light mode~~